CV

 • Organise public sung worship, training and equipping others.
 Part of the leadership team.

-• Lead charismatic worship for the church, and for events organised by New Wine, YDRF, CTIS, Fresh Expressions, and other Scarborough churches.
+• Lead charismatic worship for the church, and for events organised by New Wine, YDRF, CTIS, Fresh Expressions, C10 and other churches, across the North of England.

-• Organist for Christmas services and occasional traditional services.
+• Organist and musician for Christmas services and occasional traditional services.

 October 1999 -Netscape Open Directory ProjectVolunteer Editor (and Project Administrator)